php-fig/fig-standards/bylaws/003-membership.md

 The other Member Projects may seek confirmation through other channels as necessary to prevent fraudulent vote casting.
 The other Member Projects may seek such confirmation at any time during the Voting Representative's term.

+In the absence of other channels, PHP-FIG should send a confirmation email to a Member Project's mailing list or to a subset of its known contributing members.

 A Member Project may not have more than one Voting Representative at a time.